-This semester, with the uncertainty of available resources for large-format printing, we introduced a new assignment, the interactive type specimen poster.
+With the uncertainty of available resources for large-format printing, we introduced a new assignment, the interactive type specimen poster.
 This project included a hands-on prototyping activity to conceptualize the visual design, layout, and interactive features of the interactive poster.
-Instructional videos for working through this process are included below.

-Students design digital products for mobile application that add to or expand on Greenville’s sense of place through additional programming (or activity).
-Students choose a local partner to work with and define goals and frame project for conceptualization and development.
-Students must consider the needs of their partner as well as the end user of their application (often these are not the same people).
+Students designed digital products for mobile application that add and expand on Greenville’s sense of place through additional programming (or activity).
+Students chose a local partner to work with and defined unique goals based on the needs of their partner as well as the end user of their application

 The Pitt Pirates Robotics Team (PPR) participated in a two-day workshop to learn about and build drawing robots.
 The drawing robots are tools with basic moving capabilities (forward, backward, right, and left) that draw on a large canvas via a web browser interface.
-The students from PPR were highly engaged with the technology and system of tools under investigation in this workshop.
-They represented middle school and high school students from Pitt County schools, North Carolina who are specifically interested in robotics, programming, and technology.
+The students from PPR were highly engaged with the technology and system…… Continue reading Art, Technology, and Collaboration: A Robot Drawing Workshop with the Pitt Pirates Robotics Team